Safawi Rasid: T-Team

 At the age of 17, Safawi made his professional debut in the 2014 Malaysia Cup against Selangor on 13 August 2014.

 Johor Darul Ta'zim

 In December 2016, it was announced that Safawi had agreed to sign with champions Johor Darul Ta'zim.
-He was assigned the number 29.
+He was assigned to the number 29.

 2017 season

 On 7 February 2017, Safawi featured in the 2017 AFC Champions League qualifying play-offs against Gamba Osaka which his side lost 0–3.
 On 27 January 2017, Safawi made his league debut in a 3–1 win over Felda United after coming off from the bench.

 On 15 July 2017, he scored his first goal in the Malaysian Super League for his new club in a 3–1 victory against Sarawak.
 At the end of the season, Safawi picked up his first Malaysia Super League and 2017 Malaysia Cup medal, helping Johor Darul Ta'zim win their 4th consecutive league title and first Malaysia Cup in their history.